At least 5 people, including 2 children, shot at family gathering in Chicago

 Breaking News Emails

-At least five people, including two children, were shot Saturday at a family gathering in Chicago, police and a fire official said.
+At least five people, including two children, were shot and wounded Saturday at a family gathering in Chicago, police and a fire official said.

 Chicago Fire spokesman Larry Langford said one of the children was shot in the chest and the other in the leg.
-An 18-year-old, that person's father and a woman also were shot and taken to hospitals.
+Three other people were also shot and taken to hospitals, he said.

 A witness to the aftermath of the shooting, Lamon Reccord, told NBC Chicago that "I can’t get it out of my head."